sandsunsurf/safecoin/README.md

 ## Safecoin v2.0.3
 ==============

-This is the official Safecoin sourcecode repository based on https://github.com/fair-exchange/safecoin.
+This is an unofficial SNAP-enabled daemon only, based on https://github.com/fair-exchange/safecoin.

 ## Development Resources